alertmanager/alert_manager/README.md

 - The app utilizes the Common Information Model
 - Demo data is provided with a separate app.
 Due to the nature of the app, we couldn't use Eventgen.
 - The app uses only portable code and is tested thoroughly on *nix and Windows systems.
 - The app will be used within customer projects, and improved according to customer and community needs.
 Development of the app will happen in public.
-Bugs/Issues and improvement requests can be opened on the project's Github page.
+Bugs/Issues and improvement requests can be opened on the project's Github page (<https://github.com/simcen/alert_manager/issues>).

 ## Release Notes
 - **v0.10**	/	2015-01-04